xyzelena/xyzelena/README.md

 Front-End Developer
 -------------------

-I'm a junior front-end developer.
-I know how to make a website, I already know Javascript and Node.js pretty well.
+I am able to layout sites, actively learn and work with JavaScript, Node.js.
+Ready to participate in various interesting projects.
+Write to me!
+Always glad for productive communication!

 * 🌍  I'm based in India
 * ✉️  You can contact me at [emkhuzhina@gmail.com](mailto:emkhuzhina@gmail.com)
-* 🧠  I'm learning Javascript, Node.js, React
+* 🧠  I'm learning JavaScript , Node.js, React
 * 🤝  I'm open to collaborating on various interesting projects

 ### Skills